opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 Follow the steps in [Generate admin certificates](#generate-admin-certificate) with new file names to generate a new certificate for each node and as many client certificates as you need.
 Each certificate should use its own private key.

-If you generate node certificates and have `opendistro_security.ssl.transport.enforce_hostname_verification` set to `true` (default), be sure to specify a Common Name (CN) for the certificate that matches the hostname of the intended node.
-If you want to use the same node certificate on all nodes (not recommended), set hostname verification to `false`.
-To learn more, see [Configure TLS certificates](../../security-configuration/tls/#advanced-hostname-verification-and-dns-lookup).
+If you generate node certificates and have `opendistro_security.ssl.transport.enforce_hostname_verification` set to `true` (default), be sure to specify a common name (CN) for the certificate that matches the hostname of the intended node.
+If you want to use the same node certificate on all nodes (not recommended), set the hostname verification to `false`.
+For more information, see [Configure TLS certificates](../../security-configuration/tls/#advanced-hostname-verification-and-dns-lookup).

 ### Sample script